hoagiep64/FFXI/readme.md

 To enter whatever you want as a custom display you may the following command:

 Ingame chat: `//jd column label value color`

-Ingame windower-console: `jd column label value color` Ingame macro: `/con jd column label value color`
+Ingame windower-console: `jd column label value color`

+Ingame macro: `/con jd column label value color`

 Gearswap: `windower.send_command('jd column label value color')`

-Where jd is the windower command, column is the column number where you want to insert your display, label is what you want displayed before the value, and color of said value.
+Where `jd` is the windower command, `column` is the column number where you want to insert your display, `label` is what you want displayed before the `value`, and `color` of said value.

 Colors:
 There are 10 colors.